Specy/specy-app/client/src/posts/a-rustc-soundness-bug-in-the-wild.md

 # The bug report

-I decided to make sure i wasn't making any silly mistakes and tried to build a [minimal reproduction](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2021&gist=0b00575c9057e816cddce89d00a0d856) using no dependencies or unsafe code:
+I decided to make sure I wasn't making any silly mistakes and tried to build a [minimal reproduction](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2021&gist=0b00575c9057e816cddce89d00a0d856) using no dependencies or unsafe code:
 ```rust
 fn main() {
     order_simple(4, |c| {